soloopooo/cloudflare_ip_autofixer_dns/readme.md

 *  https://github.com/XIU2/CloudflareSpeedTest

-*  https://github.com/zhengxiaowai/tcping , Modified code for ipv6 tcping.
+*  https://github.com/zhengxiaowai/tcping , Modified code for ipv6 tcping

+## Caution:

+This project is for educational use only.
+Do not use this item for any related activities that violate the laws of your region.

+If you do not comply with the above terms, any consequences will be borne by you.
+The author assumes no responsibility.